-Mozambique secured sufficient financing to sustain universal coverage of LLINs and ACTs in 2020 and has carried out sufficient IRS and procured sufficient LLINs to achieve 100% operational coverage of vector control in the targeted at risk population.
+Mozambique secured sufficient financing to sustain universal coverage of LLINs, RDTs and ACTs in 2020 and has sufficient stocks.
+The country has carried out sufficient IRS and procured sufficient LLINs to achieve 100% operational coverage of vector control in the targeted at risk population.
 The country has carried out insecticide resistance monitoring since 2015 and has reported the results to WHO.
 Mozambique has also completed the national insecticide resistance monitoring and management plan.
 Mozambique has also scaled up implementation of iCCM.
-Mozambique has responded to the cyclone emergency.
-The country has enhanced the tracking and accountability mechanisms for malaria with the development of a Malaria Control and Elimination Scorecard.
 Mozambique has launched its Zero Malaria Starts with Me campaign.
-The country is also showing leadership in malaria control through its participation in the High Burden High Impact Approach.
-Mozambique launched the End Malaria Fund in Q3 2020.
+The country is also showing leadership in malaria control through its participation in the High Burden High Impact approach.